 - Analysis, News and Notes — brief posts on new laws, regulations, guidance or events, personal commentary on important EHS issues and book reviews.

-We are generally not interested in publishing product reviews and are likely to reject inflammatory anti-industrial rhetoric and rants against specifc companies, countries, politicians or technologies.
+We are generally not interested in publishing product reviews and reject inflammatory anti-industrial rhetoric and rants against specific companies, countries, politicians, people, or technologies.

 Length and Images

-We prefer short articles that range from about 350 to 800 words in length (about one to two single spaced pages).
-Longer articles will also be accepted, but they will likely be divided into a series of shorter articles.
+We prefer short articles that range from about 350 to 1,000 words in length (about one to three single spaced pages).
+Longer articles will also be accepted, but they may be divided into a series of shorter articles.
 For example, a long article on hazardous waste management in Mexico could be divided into four shorter articles:

 - Regulatory Overview